bay0/ev0-cloud-config/README.md

 Run the binary

-Press enter on a config file to upload it
+Press enter on a config file to upload it or x to backup all configs

 It will be copied to the clipboard